infracloudio/fission/Documentation/wip/testing-proposal.md

 - Gomega's (gexec)[http://onsi.github.io/gomega/#gexec-testing-external-processes] is really neat and some matchers can be used if necessary

 ### Action items
-- How will upgrade test for Fission fit in the framework?
+- How will the upgrade test for Fission fit in the framework?
-- How will migration of tests happen over time:
+- How will the migration of tests happen over time:
-  - Aim is to keep existing tests around so that enough validation is in place
+  - The aim is to keep existing tests around so that enough validation is in place
   - May be migrate one test at a time
-  - How much of current setup etc. will move into framework?
-For example it is clear that helm commands should be part of test framework as part of setup/teardown.
+  - How much of the current setup etc. will move into the framework?
+For example, it is clear that helm commands should be part of the test framework as part of setup/teardown.
 But other sections may or may not be.
-A RCA needs to be done to analyze and come up with clear demarkation.
+A RCA needs to be done to analyze and come up with clear demarcation.

 ## References